jerrychuaOR/jerrychuaOR.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be presenting work on the Inverse feasible region for discrete optimization at the Informs Computing Society Conference 2025 at University of Toronto!
+I will be presenting work on the Inverse feasible region for discrete optimization at the Informs Computing Society Conference 2025!